codeclassroom/PlagCheck/README.md

 # PlagCheck ✅
-The MOSS interface module for CodeClassroom
+The MOSS interface package for CodeClassroom

 ### Installation 🔮